 Kit 205188 James Murray 1722-1783 Fauquier VA m.
 Lydia Hughes Scotland R1b1a2a1a1b4

 -14 12 12 12 13 13 30 18

 9-10 11 11 25 15 19 30 15-15-16

 Related in Antiquity- 67/6 Genetic Distance

-This Group (2), comprises the largest group of Murrays by far, within our research project.
-Other designations of the Murray name also appear in Ireland, and we have definite links of descent for Murray members in our project to a great number of Irish Murray branches, especially with this ancient Niall Noigíallach King of Ireland= Lord Ui Neil of the Nine Hostages fame who lived 400 AD circa.
+This Group (2.0), comprises the largest group of Murrays by far within our research project.
+Other designations of the Murray name also appear in Ireland, and we have definite links of descent for Murray members to a great number of Irish Murray branches, especially with this ancient Niall Noigíallach King of Ireland, popularly known as Lord Ui Neil of the Nine Hostages who lived 400 AD circa.
 Also some Irish Murrays are believed to descend from a native Irish male of the name, Mac Muireadhaigh or Ó Muireadhaigh "descendant of Muireadhach" or Mac Giolla Mhuire.
 It is a goal of administration within our project to attempt to determine the inter-relatedness of all of these Irish Murray lineages.

 For more information regarding the Nine Hostages please see the following link HERE & for a basic description HERE.